 There are two phillips screws near the outer light bulbs.
 Remove these.

 Now slide the whole unit back about half an inch, and then you'll be able to remove it.

 Let the whole thing dangle by the two cords.
 Begin by disconnecting the blue connector on the sunroof motor that runs down to the back of the rotary knob.
 Next, try to remove the wiring for the overhead lights however you can figure out to.
 I ended up removing the whole black plug and recepticle from the back of the dome light switch.
 There are clips directly on the front and rear of the black conenctor that you can remove the whole thing with - this took me about 10 minutes to get off.
 The lights will blink on and off while you do this.
-Be careful -- this was brittle feeling on mine and would likely be an expensive part to replace.
+Be careful -- this was brittle feeling.

 Now you're practically done.
 First, look closely at the back of the knob you just removed.

 The contact strips on mine had some obvious wear points.
 I used the eraser on a nice new mechanical pencil and erased carefully over these strips in a circular motion ... clean your eraser on a sheet of paper as you go ... mine had a lot of black junk on it as I cleaned.

 Now, grab your Q-tip and get some isopropyl alchol on the tip.
 Wipe this in a circular motion.
 You're done with the back.
 Update: This is where you'll want to use the DeOxIt if you have any.